Cilantro Sauce Recipe for Tacos, Nachos, and More

 - 1 bunch cilantro, washed well, including stems

-- Combine all ingredients in a blender and blend until smooth, stopping to push cilantro down into the blades as necessary.
+- Roughly chop cilantro.
+Combine all ingredients in a blender and blend until smooth, stopping to push cilantro down into the blades as necessary.